nida0730github/project-1/README.md

 project overview:
-this is a websit's homepage, which is of a cafe called wide awake coffe co.
+this is a websit's homepage, which is of a cafe called "wide awake coffe co."

 project contents:
 it includes: